 Examples?
 Examples of viral infections are common colds, flu, and chicken pox.
 Examples of bacterial infections are strep throat, pneumonia, and urinary tract infections.

-Because viruses use the host’s cells to reproduce, they easily spread throughout your body.
-This is called a systemic infection.
-Examples of viral infections are the common cold, flu (influenza) and chicken pox.
+The common cold, flu (influenza), and chicken pox are examples of viral infections.
 Viral illnesses are contagious and can be transmitted through coughs, sneezes and other bodily fluids.

 A bacterial infection usually stays within one area of your body, meaning it is a localized infection.
 If you’ve ever had a sinus infection, you’ve experienced the localized symptoms of this bacterial infection: congestion, sinus pressure and thick, greenish-yellowish nasal discharge.